Developer-first economics

 Developers Keep 90%

-The remaining 90% of revenue goes to developers — split between:
+The remaining 90% of net revenue goes to developers — split between:

-• The monetizing studio (the game where the purchase happened)
+• The monetizing product (the app where the purchase happened)

-• The acquiring studio (the game responsible for bringing the user to Jest)
+• The acquiring product (the app responsible for bringing the user to Jest)

 Revenue Sharing Examples